About Navon

 • Design AI strategy grounded in how your business actually operates

-• Build AI automations that replace manual coordination, routing, and repetitive decisions
+• Build automations and agentic workflows that replace manual coordination, routing, and repetitive decisions

-• Deploy the platform as the coordination layer those automations run inside
+• Deploy the platform as the coordination layer the automations and agents run inside

 We don't